Sound of Music

 Our bus company (Albus) was involved in the making of the movie back in 1964.
 Our buses were used by the film crew and our limousines carried the stars.
 As you will see in the movie Julie Andrews, who played Maria von Trapp, took our bus to drive to the von Trapp mansion!

 After the release of the film, more and more fans came to Salzburg asking about the original sites and of course our drivers could guide them.
 So we developed a special tour to show guests from around the world where this famous movie was filmed.
-After a prosperous launch in 1967 we started - as the FIRST TOUR COMPANY - regular Sound of Music Tours in June 1968.
-Thanks to the exceptional demand and our existing background knowledge we have been able to offer, with outstanding success, Salzburg's most requested tour for over 45 years!
+After a prosperous launch in 1966 we started - as the FIRST TOUR COMPANY - regular Sound of Music Tours in June 1967.
+Thanks to the exceptional demand and our existing background knowledge we have been able to offer, with outstanding success, Salzburg's most requested tour for nearly 50 years!

 The Original Sound of Music Tour since 1967!